You think you can tell us what to do?

 - Chronic Backstabbing Disorder: The Kliq and its various offshoots have a long history of this.

-- The New Age Outlaws formed when the Road Dogg (formerly the Roadie/"The Real "Double-J" Jesse Jammes) convinced Rockabilly to leave the Honky Tonk Man and join forces with him.
+- The New Age Outlaws formed when the Road Dogg (formerly the Roadie/"The Real "Double-J" Jesse Jammes) convinced Rockabilly, who he'd been teaming with occasionally in recent weeks at the time, to leave the Honky Tonk Man and join forces with him.
 Rockabilly agreed, smashing Honky over the head with his own guitar for emphasis.
 This came after Flash Funk had defeated Rockabilly on the October 11 (taped October 6), 1997 Shotgun Saturday Night due to Honky tripping up Gunn, and, once Road Dogg walked out, Flash's win was immediately forgotten.

 - DX beat up Commissioner Shawn on the January 4, 1999 Raw.

 - WWE Champion The Rock defeated Triple H in an "I Quit" match on the January 25, 1999 Raw after The Corporation ran in and Kane had Chyna up for a chokeslam.
 The Big Bossman told HHH to give up or Chyna's neck would be broken.
 HHH agreed, and said "I quit."
 Chyna thanked him by...low-blowing him and joining the Corporation.